realnedsanders/Coordination-Trilemma/appendix-b.md

 4. Objective human purpose means reality contains oughtness, not just is-ness
 5. **Purposive structure in reality implies something very much like intelligent design**

-This isn't a theological argument from revelation.
-This is logic from survival requirements.
+This represents logic from survival requirements rather than a theological argument from revelation.

 **Why purposive structure implies intelligence:**